 Ice the hand to help reduce pain and swelling.
 Wrap a cold source (ice pack or ice cubes in a plastic bag) in a thin towel.
 Apply to the bruised area for 20 minutes every 1 to 2 hours the first day.
 Continue this 3 to 4 times a day until the pain and swelling goes away.

-Unless another medication was prescribed, you can take acetaminophen, ibuprofen, or naproxen to control pain.
-(If you have chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding, talk with your doctor before using these medicines.)
+Unless another medicine was prescribed, you can take acetaminophen, ibuprofen, or naproxen to control pain.
+(If you have chronic liver or kidney disease or ever had a stomach ulcer or gastrointestinal bleeding, talk with your doctor before using these medicines.)

 Increased pain or swelling